wayfair-incubator/AeroSharp/README.md

 // listResult contains [ MyDataType("list item 1"), MyDataType("list item 2") ]
 ```

-Full library documentation can be found in the [docs directory](./docs)
+Full library documentation can be found at the [docs site](https://wayfair-incubator.github.io/AeroSharp/)

 Code examples can be found in the [examples directory](./examples)